-“That suggestion made the song, and that’s kind of how we work.
-He gives me leeway to come up with the music, construct it and if there’s lyrics, he’ll write them and make general suggestions a producer does.
-We both produced the songs in that way, but I wrote the music and played all the instruments.”
+“That suggestion made the song, and that’s how we work.
+He gives me leeway to come up with the music and construct it, and if there are lyrics, he’ll write them and make general suggestions a producer does.
+We both produced the songs that way, but I wrote the music and played all the instruments.”

-JJ Maguire took pride in being a musician that isn’t bull-headed and would openly listen to input from different people when creating these memorable themes.
+JJ Maguire took pride in not being a bull-headed musician and openly listened to input from different people when creating these memorable themes.

 “I listened to any of the suggestions the talent, Vince McMahon, or Jimmy made.
 I’m the type of person who will listen and come up with something that suits the situation.”